-A new United Nations treaty has entered into force, one which will make nuclear weapons illegal in the countries that sign it.
+A new United Nations treaty has entered into force, one which makes nuclear weapons illegal in the countries that sign it.
 The Treaty on the Prohibition of Nuclear Weapons (TPNW) officially entered international law on January 22nd.

 59% of the UK public want the UK government to sign.